How Much Does a Handyman Charge to Hang a Door?

 Pre-Hung vs. Slab Door: What Is the Difference?

-To put it simply, the type of door you buy has the biggest effect on your final cost.
-A pre-hung door comes with the frame already attached.
-Your handyman removes the old door and frame, drops the new unit into the opening, shims it level, and installs the hardware.
-It is a cleaner, faster job from start to finish.
+The door type you pick changes your price the most.
+A pre-hung door arrives with the frame already attached.
+Your handyman removes the old door and frame, sets the new unit in the opening, shims it level, and installs the hardware.
+Fast and clean.

 Average Handyman Rates for Door Hanging in 2026